 A classic example that most of us are aware of was Angelina Jolie Gene in 2013 had a double mastectomy and reconstructive surgery, as a pre-emptive move to avoid cancer, she carries the faulty gene called BRCA1, which he doctors informed her she had an 87% risk of breast cancer and 50% risk of ovarian cancer occurring within her lifetime unless she underwent surgery.
 For the record men can be carriers of this gene also which exposes them to higher chances of prostate cancer, pancreatic cancer and a slight rise in melanoma.

-An article on June 2nd 2020 by Mamamia a lady speaks out about her and husband both being carriers of Spinal Muscular Atrophy (SMA), to which neither them had any idea they were carrying this gene mutation.
+In an article on June 2nd, 2020 by Mamamia a lady speaks out about her and her husband both being carriers of Spinal Muscular Atrophy (SMA), to which neither they had any idea they were carrying this gene mutation.
 Sadly their daughter Mackenzie passed away in their arms at 7 months and 11 days old, she was born terminal, and this article sends out a very strong message that could of been easily avoided.

-Genetic testing is almost the be all and end all of the family medical history question it eliminates all doubt for under $150 for that piece of mind that your future child will more than likely be healthy!
+Genetic testing is almost the be-all and end all of the family medical history questions it eliminates all doubt for under $150 for that piece of mind that your future child will more than likely be healthy!
 The cost of this isn’t expensive when you’re cutting out clinical costs and future ongoing medical costs if your child was to be born with such a condition.

 In Australia we have had men accepted into clinics with them declaring they were on the spectrum, and in some cases been accepted with the reason being there isn’t a genetic link they can identify to autism so it may not be hereditary.